-- The program is certified by the Ministry of Advanced Education and sanctioned by the Labour Council of British Columbia. - Completion of the three levels of Management Skills for Supervisors provides credit as Management 266, which can be used as an elective towards CNC's Business Administration Certificate, Management Studies Certificate, Management Diploma or Diploma ladder from the Business Administration Certificate Program.
+- The program is certified by the Ministry of Advanced Education and sanctioned by the Labour Council of British Columbia. - Completion of the three levels of Management Skills for Supervisors provides credit as Management 266, which can be used as an elective towards CNC's Business Administration Certificate.